TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw.md

 On @VAR_SOC_NAME, we can do ethernet based communication using CPSW as HW mechanism
   - CPSW is a standard ethernet switch + port HW
   - It uses ethernet driver underneath with LwIP TCP/IP networking stack
+\cond SOC_AM263X
   - The appication as of now works with Port 1 only.
+\endcond
+\cond SOC_AM263PX
+  - The appication as of now works with Port 2 only.
+\endcond

 This example also demonstrates Rx Scatter-Gather, the buffer size on Rx is kept to 512 bytes.
 Send packets greater than 512 bytes to exercise scatter-gather on Rx.
 \endcond